NUCES-Khi/matrixtimesvector-sas/assign1/readme.md

 * Variation in execution time exists between task files for the same size due to factors like algorithms or task distribution.
 * Based on the graph, `mXv_naive_mpi_task_4` appears to be the fastest overall, suggesting the naive MPI implementation with task number 4 offers the most efficient approach for these matrix sizes.

 **Overall, the naive MPI implementation, particularly `mXv_naive_mpi_task_4`, might be most efficient for the studied sizes.
+This may be due to the tile size being set as one (1).
 Further investigation is needed to understand the performance variation and why naive MPI outperforms tiled MPI here.**

 ## Major Problems Encountered